 Khvicha Kvaratskhelia News: Scores brace

-Kvaratskhelia scored two goals to go with three shots (three on goal) and one cross (one accurate) in Wednesday's 3-0 win versus Nantes.
+Kvaratskhelia scored two goals to go with two shots (two on goal) in Tuesday's 5-4 win over Bayern Munich.

-Kvaratskhelia was the standout performer in Wednesday's 3-0 win over Nantes, opening the scoring in the first half by calmly converting a penalty into the bottom-left corner, before adding a superb second in the second half after collecting Ousmane Dembele's pass at the edge of the area and dancing past two defenders before curling into the far corner.
-The Georgian finished with two goals on three shots on target.
-Kvaratskhelia has scored 15 goals and delivered nine assists across all competition this season.
+Kvaratskhelia was the standout performer in Tuesday's 5-4 win over Bayern Munich, leveling in the first half after Josip Stanisic failed to track his run as he cut inside and curled a wicked effort beyond Manuel Neuer, then making it 4-2 in the second half after collecting Achraf Hakimi's pass and firing home again.
+He also delivered a strong defensive shift, regularly tracking back to help contain Michael Olise, recording one tackle and one interception during the match.
+The Georgian winger has now registered at least one goal contribution in six consecutive Champions League appearances, taking his total to 17 goals and nine assists across all competitions this season.

 -